The Chequers Locket Ring

 The back of the locket ring showing the phoenix emblem.

-That the ring originated from Edward Seymour is uncertain.
-The phoenix was not exclusively a Seymour device.
-Elizabeth herself wore one in one of her portraits, and a jewel showing her in profile has a phoenix on the back.
+That the ring originated from Edward Seymour is possible as his family used a phoenix as their device as did Elizabeth herself as one of her many favorite emblems.
+She wore one as a brooch in one of her portraits, and a jewel showing her in profile has a phoenix on the back.
 Also, a banner from a book printed during the Queen’s reign, has ‘ER’ ('Elizabeth Regina') supported by a phoenix (and interestingly enough, by her mother Anne Boleyn’s device of the white falcon).

 Elizabeth I (attributed to Nicholas Hilliard).
 In this picture, she wears a pendant of a phoenix at her breast